AlejandroFuentePinero/Ringtail_WT_Mechanistic_Model/README.md

 ### Folder - **data_input**
 This folder contains the dataset in ".csv" format for R.

+- File "fur_data_lat_elev_year_segregation.csv" contains the aggregation of the fur data collected at the museum across latitude (round to 0.5 degrees), elevation (100 m category), age (juvenile, adult, baby) and year to account for potential variability in fur features.
+- File "fur_data_all_species.csv" constains the highest level of aggregation that we will use in the analysis, which is across species and age.
+Therefore, here, any spatiotemporal variability is lost here.

 - File "hair_length_grtp.csv" contains the hair length measurements taken by Alejandro de la Fuente.
   - "_fur_id_" ID of the individual pelts.
 This value connects different datasets.
   - "_sample_id_" full ID of the fur, as defined in the collection bags.